 - Big Pine Key/ No Name Key is home to the endangered Key Deer.
 It’s also a popular spot to kayak.
 A good base is the Old Wooden Bridge Cabins.
 Bill Keogh, a well-known author, nature guide and recent author of “Florida Keys Paddling Guide,” operates guided kayaking tours from here ($50 for three hours) and rents kayaks here and throughout the Lower Keys.
 (He’ll deliver them to where you are staying.)
 If you rent kayaks at the Old Wooden Bridge Marina for self-guided tours, you get an excellent map showing specific features and key sites around No Name Key.
 The paddle around the island takes about four hours, but the winds on the far side of the island can make the going tough.
 Having circumnavigated No Name Key by kayak, I’d recommend exploring the coastal area facing Big Pine Key instead.
 Along the way, we saw plenty of birds, Key Deer and any number of creatures in the water, from crabs to rays.

 - Bahia Honda State Park is a great starting point for kayaks, which can be rented at the park.
 Paddlers circumnavigate the park, explore nearby islands and paddle under the historic “saddleback” bridge built by Henry Flagler.
-Here’s the park website.
+Here’s Florida Rambler’s guide to kayaking at Bahia Honda.

 Links for South Florida kayaking spots: